 This project fits under Geoscience BC’s Strategic Objective of ‘Identifying New Natural Resource Opportunities’ and our goal to:

 - Continue regional-scale surveys that deliver large data sets in support of identifying prospective targets and increasing discovery rates of deposits.

 This project is part of the Central Interior Copper-Gold Research series.
-It is:
+It included:

-This project covers over 32,000 km2 of BC’s Central Interior (North Central and South Central Regions) and include communities such as Fort St James, Mackenzie, Prince George, Quesnel, Vanderhoof and Williams Lake.
+This project investigated over 32,000 km2 of the Quesnel terrane in BC’s Central Interior (North Central and South Central Regions) and includes communities such as Fort St James, Mackenzie, Prince George, Quesnel, Vanderhoof and Williams Lake.

 View Project Area in Earth Science Viewer